 - Light switches

 - Drinking fountains

 - Elevator buttons

-Public spaces and gathering spaces will be cleaned and disinfected daily across campus.
+Public spaces and gathering spaces will be cleaned daily across campus.

 Residence hall restrooms and public restrooms are cleaned daily.